Tom Hateley

-Thomas Nathan Hateley (born 12 September 1989) is an English professional footballer who plays as a defensive midfielder for Ekstraklasa side Piast Gliwice.
+Thomas Nathan Hateley (born 12 September 1989) is an English-Monegasque former professional footballer who played as a defensive midfielder.
+He retired from professional football at the end of the 2023–24 season.

 Background

 His father Mark played for many clubs including Coventry City, Portsmouth, A.C.
 Milan, Rangers and AS Monaco.
 Tom was born in Monaco.

 His late grandfather, Tony, was also an English striker who played for many clubs including Notts County, Chelsea, Aston Villa, Birmingham City and Liverpool.

 His father revealed in his Daily Record columns that he used to take Tom to Rangers dressing room before matches and used to warm up with goalkeeper Andy Goram when he was five years old.
 While growing up, Tom was a Rangers fan.

 Career

 Reading

 Hateley began his career at Reading, helping the reserve team to the national league title in the 2006–07 season.
 He was also the captain of the under-18 side during his time with the Royals.
 In the aftermath of the departure of Steve Coppell, he was one of several youngsters to be released by Reading in the summer of 2009.
 After being released by Reading, and after time at Basingstoke, Hateley had an extremely successful 4 years at Motherwell.